Fix Twitch Stream Lagging With 8 Proven Solutions (2026)

 Why does Twitch lag only during certain times of day?

 Twitch lag during peak hours (typically 6-11 PM) occurs because more people are using the internet, creating network congestion.
 Your ISP’s infrastructure gets overloaded, reducing available bandwidth for streaming.
-We measured noticeably slower speeds during these hours compared to off-peak times.
+Speeds are noticeably slower during these hours compared to off-peak times.

 Does using a VPN help with Twitch lag?